 The royal family was another victim of the civil war.
-After the czar abdicated, he, his wife, and their five children had been held abdicate to formally give up as prisoners.
+After the czar abdicated, he, his wife, and their five children had been held as prisoners.
 In April 1918, they were moved to Yekaterinburg, a mining town in the Urals.
 On the night of July 16, members of the local soviet murdered the czar and his family and burned their bodies in a nearby mine shaft.